 The functional currency of our foreign subsidiaries is typically the applicable local currency.
-The translation from the respective foreign currencies to United States Dollars (U.S. Dollar) is performed for balance sheet accounts using current exchange rates in effect at the balance sheet date and for income statement accounts using a weighted average exchange rate during the period.
+The translation from the respective foreign currencies to United States Dollars (U.S. Dollars) is performed for balance sheet accounts using current exchange rates in effect at the balance sheet date and for income statement accounts using a weighted average exchange rate during the period.
 Gains or losses resulting from such translation are included as a separate component of accumulated other comprehensive income.
 Gains or losses resulting from foreign currency transactions are included in foreign currency income or loss except for the effect of exchange rates on long-term inter-company transactions considered to be a long-term investment, which are accumulated and credited or charged to other comprehensive income.

-Transaction gains and losses are recognized in our results of operations based on the difference between the foreign exchange rates on the transaction date and on the reporting date.
-We recognized net foreign exchange loss of approximately \$80,000 for three months ended March 31, 2017.
-The foreign currency exchange gains and losses are included as a component general and administrative expenses, in the accompanying Unaudited Condensed Consolidated Statements of Operations and Other Comprehensive Loss.
-For the three months ended March 31, 2017 the increase in accumulated comprehensive loss was approximately \$17,000.
+Transaction gains and losses are recognized in the Company's results of operations based on the difference between the foreign exchange rates on the transaction date and on the reporting date.
+The Company recognized a net foreign exchange loss of approximately \$158,000 and \$238,000, respectively, for the three and six months ended June 30, 2017.
+The foreign currency exchange gains and losses are included as a component of general and administrative expenses, in the accompanying Unaudited Condensed Consolidated Statements of Operations.
+For the three and six months ended June 30, 2017 the increase in accumulated comprehensive gain was approximately \$365,000 and \$348,000, respectfully.